dedis/popcoins/report/Ideas.md

   - Own Makefile scripts (typically compile dedjs/protobuf)
   - Install and run conodes
   - Explain how to build/test
-  - Talk about the bugs we had to bypass (.gz, brorand...)
+  - Talk about the bugs we had to bypass (.gz, brorand, websocket?...)

 # What have we learned?
 What would we now do differently?